Documentation for EditorPaint, a 2D & 3D painting tool available in the Asset Store.

 To open advanced brush settings, click the small arrow button at the button of the gui.

-* Paint brush allows you to paint your brushes shape and color while using the Blend mode currently assigned.
+* The Paint Brush button allows you to paint in 2D & 3D with your brushes shape/softness/texture and color while using the Blend mode currently assigned to the brush.

 * Eraser brush can be used to remove pixels from a layer.